yaphet17/chapa-java/README.md

   subaccount and perform a split payment.
 See [Split Payment](https://developer.chapa.co/docs/split-payment/) documentation for more details.
 - Additional utility methods to help you to generate a convenient token for your transactions, to map json string to `PostData` object etc.
-- Bug fixes and improvements.
+- Bug fixes and design improvements.
 - Well tested and documented code.

 ## Table of Contents